henrikfroehling/Trakt.NET/docs/docs/getstarted/basicsetup.md

 Requests with Authorization possible: true
 ```

----
 > [!NOTE]
-> A client id for your [Trakt application](https://trakt.tv/oauth/applications) will always be needed.
+> A Client-ID for your [Trakt application](https://trakt.tv/oauth/applications) will always be needed.